Posted March 4, 2016

 Once you have a realistic and likely count up to That Day, you massage the elephant and ask these questions …

 Will the money hold out?
 When this old dog dies shall we get another?
-Shouldn’t Alaska and the Grand Tetons be accomplished earlier than later?
+Shouldn’t Alaska, Glacier, The Grand Tetons be accomplished earlier than later?
 How fast could we get to our docs in San Diego if …?

 These questions and others will be turned over and over again as the years, hopefully, go on – and someday at some amazing place on this magnificent planet I and my childhood sweetheart who will not let me have flamingoes – will look out on the landscape of our lives and laugh at the harsh realities of aging and the fears and anxieties of our youth.

 Meanwhile, we go on a wild rampage!
 Hot Springs, Breweries, Music Festivals, Wineries!
 With our fine elephant, Beauty (may she outlive us) we will mow down armies of despair and find refuge in contemplation and soulful, purposeful living with maybe some very, teeny-tiny flamingoes … if I can talk Jim into it.

 “For some, checkers, clubs, gardening, and grandchildren is not enough.
 Out of this boredom, ailments are born.” – Wally Byam